 Now that you have a basic understanding on this what is a blog, how to start building a community, choose a niche to blog, from how to do your blog SEO and conversion rate tracking, let’s get down to business.

-Thanks for sticking with me as we cover the basic steps that will help you to prepare to benefit from your efforts.
+Thank you for staying with me while we cover the fundamental steps that will help you to prepare to reap the rewards of your efforts.
 It takes a lot of time and work, but believe me, the investment is worth it in the long run.

-In all honesty, there are dozens, if not hundreds of different ways to make money.
+In all honesty, there are dozens, even hundreds of different ways to make money.

-I'd love to tell you that I've tested them all, but I haven't.
-And after years of experimentation, there are about a dozen that have stood the test of time and generated life-changing income for not just my own blog, but those of hundreds of others I know. .
-For this reason, we're only focusing on the most reputable, proven, and widely applicable monetization channels in this guide.
+I wish I could tell you I've tested them all, but I haven't.
+And after years of experimentation, there are about a dozen that have stood the test of time and generated life-changing income not only for my own blog, but for hundreds of others I know.
+For this reason, we're focusing solely on the most reputable, proven, and widely applicable monetization channels in this guide.

-And what I can tell you is that these top twelve ways to make money blogging (which I have personally done and had success with) have helped me turn this blog into a source of monthly income.
+And what I can tell you is that these twelve best ways to make money blogging (which I have personally done and succeeded at) have helped me turn this blog into a source of monthly income.

 These are proven techniques used by the most successful and popular blogs you've heard of.

-Make money blogging by getting paid for the content you create.
+Make money by blogging and getting paid for the content you create.

-The first general topic we are going to cover in this guide is get paid for your content .
-It's the easiest and fastest way to start monetizing your blog.
-Of course, this is also why you see so many bloggers pursuing this monetization channel.
+The first general topic we are going to cover in this guide is get paid for your content This is the easiest and fastest way to start monetizing your blog.
+Of course, that's also why you see so many bloggers pursuing this monetization channel.

 Let's dive!